Difference Between ADHD and Conduct Disorder

 Attention Deficit Hyperactivity Disorder is also called Attention Deficit Disorder.

-Conduct Disorder is an important disorder that is behavioural and emotional which can affect children, teens and adults.
-They have a pattern of behaviour which they display is usually disruptive and violent.
+Conduct Disorder is an important disorder that is behavioural and emotional and can affect children, teens and adults.
+They have a pattern of behaviour which they display is disruptive and violent.

 They can cause physical harm, breaching of rules, have temper tantrums and be sexually active at a very young age.